Menu Engineering: The Silent Profit Multiplier Every Restaurant Needs

 When a menu is engineered properly and executed consistently across locations, prep lists shrink, kitchens run faster, training becomes easier, food costs stabilize, and guest confidence increases.

 Franchisees see higher margins.
 Teams work more efficiently.
 Brands scale with less friction.
+This is the foundation of strong restaurant operational efficiency.

 A good menu drives profit.